LEARN

 Range:

-C.s. normantoni: W Cape York Peninsula south to Gulf of Carpentaria, N Queensland.
+C.s. normantoni: Western Cape York Peninsula south to the Gulf of Carpentaria, northern Queensland.

-C.s. transfreta: S New Guinea between Kumbe and lower Fly Rivers.
+C.s. transfreta: Lowland southern New Guinea between Kumbe and the lower Fly River.

-C.s. westralensis: Coastal and inland C and W Australia, from Great Sandy Desert to Moora district and east to longitude 123 degrees.
-Feral population in Perth district includes gymnopis.
+C.s. westralensis: Coastal and inland central and western Australia, from the Great Sandy Desert to the Moora district and east to longitude 123 degrees.
+A feral population in the Perth district includes gymnopis.

 Habitat:

 Found in riverine woodland adjacent to grasslands or agricultural areas (breeding season).
-Outside the breeding season they may be found in a wide variety of areas including Eucalyptus/Acacia scrublands with short grass, open or lightly treed grasslands, ricefields, sedge plains, mulga, mallee, Callitris/Eucalyptus woodland, semiarid and monsoon woodland and shrubland, spinifex, saltbush Atriplex, mangrove, crop areas, roadsides and suburban areas.
+Outside the breeding season, they may be found in Eucalyptus/Acacia scrublands with short grass, open or lightly treed grasslands, ricefields, sedge plains, mulga, mallee, Callitris/Eucalyptus woodland, semiarid and monsoon woodland and shrubland, spinifex, saltbush Atriplex, mangrove, crop areas, roadsides and suburban areas.

 Wild Diet:

-Grass and other seeds, paddy melons, nuts, fruits, berries, flowers, roots, corms, buds, shoots, insects, wood-boring larvae and blossoms.
+Grass and herbaceous plant seeds, paddy melons, nuts, fruits, berries, flowers, roots, corms, buds, shoots, insects, wood-boring larvae and blossoms.

 Ecology and Behaviour: